aerogear-attic/aerogear-simplepush-server/wildfly-module/README.md

 This project is a module intended to be used with the [Netty Subsystem](https://github.com/danbev/netty-subsystem)

 ## Prerequisites
-This project depends on [aergoear-simple-push-server](https://github.com/aerogear/aerogear-simple-push-server) which needs to be installed manually as it is currently not available in any public maven repository.

-It also requires that [Netty Subsystem](https://github.com/danbev/netty-subsystem/tree/master/subsystem#installation) be installed on the local system, as this dependency is currently not available in a maven repository.
+This project requires that the [Netty Subsystem](https://github.com/danbev/netty-subsystem/tree/master/subsystem#installation) be installed on the local system, as this dependency is currently not available in a maven repository.
 The module produced by that project needs to be copied to you WildFly installation, please see the instructions in the link above.
 __You do not need to configure anything at this stage, this will be taken care of in the section ```Configuring WildFly``` in this document.__